[Agenda] EU court to rule on migrant quotas This Week

 Foreign and defence ministers will meet in EU presidency capital Tallinn also on Wednesday.

-North Korea's nuclear bomb test over the weekend will feature high on the agenda amid the heightened threat of a military confrontation with the US.
+North Korea's nuclear bomb test over the weekend will feature high on the agenda amid the new threat of a military confrontation with the US.

 The French and German leaders said on Sunday that the "provocation" by Pyongyang had "reached a new dimension".